tsnellgrove/dark_castle3/doc/to_do.md

 					- The limit could be imposed at the give(), show(), take(), and put_in_hand() mehtods
 				- if this caused serius issues there could be a modular machine to swap in a dummy non-container obj
 				- could also run a pre-start check on container & creature to throw errors on illegal contents
+				- New node level rules:
+					- containers can't hold containers or creatures (or, someday, surfaces)
+					- creatures can't hold creatures (or, someday, surfaces)
+					- someday, surfaces can't hold creatures or surfaces
+					- This aligns all creatures with Burt definition and means a max search depth of node 3
+						- e.g. Room => Creature => PortableContainer => obj or Room => Surface => PortableContainer => obj

 - MAYBE JUST MAKE BURT A CREATURE NEXT?